-- 1. All schedule and level change requests will be reviewed carefully and will use the information provided within the schedule/level change/drop form. - 2.
+- 1. All schedule and level change requests will be reviewed carefully and will use the information provided within the schedule/level change form. - 2.
+Course selections cannot be changed after June 1st. - 3.
 The request is subject to approval by parent, teacher, assistant principal, counselor, and associate principal as well as seat availability.